Francis Quinn: Retirement and death

-Quinn retired in 1993, and spent several years with the Yaquis in Arizona.
+Quinn retired in 1993, then spent several years with the Yaquis people in Arizona.
 In 2007, he returned to the Diocese of Sacramento.
 He took up residence at Mercy McMahon Terrace, a residence for seniors run by the Sisters of Mercy in midtown Sacramento, and continued to serve as an activist for social justice and human rights issues, especially for the poor.

 Quinn died in Sacramento on March 21, 2019, at age 97.
 At the time of his death, he was the oldest living bishop in the United States.

-Bishop Quinn High School in Palo Cedro, California was named in his honor.
+The former Bishop Quinn High School in Palo Cedro, California was named in his honor.